pk-sarker/data_structures-algorithms/Problems.md

 Tree *c)* is invalid BST because all the nodes in left subtree of node `8` is not less than 8.
 In *[4 6 9]* is a valid BST but node `9` greater than node `8`, which implies that all the nodes in left subtree of node `8` is not smaller than `8`. \

 Tree *d)* and *e)* is valid BST.

+**Solution:**
+For given tree where root node is *R*,
+1. check if left subtree is BST or not, and maintain a range of node values, node with lowest key and node with highest key.
+2. check if the right subtree is BST or not? and maintain the same range, lowest and highest keys.
+3. if highest key in the range from left subtree is less than the node *R*, and if the lowest key in the range from right subtree is greater than the node *R* then tree is BST.